Irma St. Paule: Career

-Later career roles in films featuring St. Paule included Homecoming (2005), Duane Hopwood (2005), Bittersweet Place (2005), Life on the Edge (2005), Mrs. Leeds in Satan's Playground (2005), 9A (2006), The Last Request (2006), In The Blood (2006), and Made in Brooklyn (2006).
+Later career roles in films featuring St. Paule included Homecoming (2005), Duane Hopwood (2005), Bittersweet Place (2005), Life on the Edge (2005), Mrs. Leeds in Satan's Playground (2005), 9A (2006), Last Request (2006), In The Blood (2006), and Made in Brooklyn (2006).
 Her final show on stage was in an Off-Broadway revival of All the Way Home in late 2006, in which had a non-speaking role as an elderly secluded woman residing at a rustic, rural home.
 St. Paule's performance was praised by the press.

 Earlier, she also had other Off-Broadway credits, such as the 1995 Classic Stage Company's production of Endgame in the part of Nell, she portrayed Maria Josefa in Another Part of the Forest, Owners, and the 2003 environmental theatre event The Angel Project.
 St. Paule's regional theatre credits include portraying the role of the ailing aunt in Vigil at Geva Theatre Center, 1933 at the Denver Center for the Performing Arts, Enchanted April at the Hartford Stage, Griller at Goodman Theatre, and The Dybbuk at Pittsburgh Public Theater.
 Her other roles in television were episodes of Kate & Allie, Sex and the City, Homicide: Life on the Street, Law & Order: Special Victims Unit, Third Watch, Wonderland, Chappelle's Show, Law & Order: Criminal Intent, and Law & Order.
 St. Paule died in New York City on January 9, 2007.
 At the time of her death, colleagues believed her to be the oldest working actress on New York City's Broadway stage.